x3dom/pipeline/README.rst

 =======================

 A `Procfile`_ is provided for convenience.
-You can use this on your local machine to start all required services at once using `Foreman`_.
+You can use this on your local machine to start all required services at once using `Honcho`_.

 .. code-block:: bash

-    $ foreman start
+    $ honcho start

 This runs all the services in the background and concacts the output in one log stream.
 The Procfile can also be use to deploy modelconvert to cloud services that support the Procfile protocol.

-If you do not want to use `Foreman`_ in development, no problem, you need to start the services manually on seperate terminals or in screen/tmux sessions.
+If you do not want to use `Honcho`_ in development, no problem, you need to start the services manually on seperate terminals or in screen/tmux sessions.